MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy.md

 Application Proxy supports single sign-on.
 For more information on supported methods, see [Choosing a single sign-on method](~/identity/enterprise-apps/plan-sso-deployment.md#choosing-a-single-sign-on-method).

 Application Proxy is recommended for giving remote users access to internal resources.
 Application Proxy replaces the need for a VPN or reverse proxy.
-It is not intended for internal users on the corporate network.
+It isn't intended for internal users on the corporate network.
 These users who unnecessarily use Application Proxy can introduce unexpected and undesirable performance issues.

 ## How Application Proxy works

-The following diagram shows how Microsoft Entra ID and Application Proxy work together to provide single sign-on to on-premises applications.
+The diagram shows how Microsoft Entra ID and Application Proxy work together to provide single sign-on to on-premises applications.

 ![Microsoft Entra application proxy diagram](./media/application-proxy/azureappproxxy.png)

-1. After the user has accessed the application through an endpoint, the user is directed to the Microsoft Entra sign-in page.
+1. A user is directed to the Microsoft Entra sign-in page after accessing the application through an endpoint.
-2. After a successful sign-in, Microsoft Entra ID sends a token to the user's client device.
+2. Microsoft Entra ID sends a token to the user's client device after a successful sign-in.
-3. The client sends the token to the Application Proxy service, which retrieves the user principal name (UPN) and security principal name (SPN) from the token.
-Application Proxy then sends the request to the Application Proxy connector.
+3. The client sends the token to the Application Proxy service.
+The service retrieves the user principal name (UPN) and security principal name (SPN) from the token.
+Application proxy then sends the request to the connector.
-4. If you have configured single sign-on, the connector performs any additional authentication required on behalf of the user.
+4. The connector performs any additional SSO authentication required on behalf of the user.
 5. The connector sends the request to the on-premises application.
 6. The response is sent through the connector and Application Proxy service to the user.